tartiflette/tartiflette-aiohttp/README.md

 **Parameters**:

 * **engine_sdl**: Contains the [Schema Definition Language](https://graphql.org/learn/schema/)
-  - Could be a string which contains the SDL
+  - Can be a string which contains the SDL
-  - Could be an array of string, which contain the SDLs
+  - Can be an array of strings, which contain the SDLs
-  - Could be a path of an SDL
+  - Can be a path to an SDL
-  - Could be an array of paths which contain the SDLs
+  - Can be an array of paths which contain the SDLs
-* **engine_schema_name**: Name of the schema used the built-in engine.
+* **engine_schema_name**: Name of the schema used by the built-in engine.
+Useful for advanced use-cases, see [Schema Registry API](https://tartiflette.io/docs/api/schema-registry).
-* **executor_context**: Context which will be passed to each resolver.
-Be default, the context passed to each resolvers, will contain these properties.
+* **executor_context**: Context which will be passed to each resolver (as a dict).
+Very useful for passing handlers to services, functions or data that you want to use in your resolvers.
+The context reference is **unique** per request, a shallow copy is created based on the context passed.
-  - **req**: Request object from aiohttp
+  - **req**: Request object from `aiohttp`
-  - **app**: Application object from aiohttp
+  - **app**: Application object from `aiohttp`
 * **executor_http_endpoint**: Endpoint where the GraphQL Engine will be attached, by default on `/graphql`
-* **executor_http_methods**: HTTP Method where the GraphQL Engine will be attached, by default on **POST** and **GET**.
+* **executor_http_methods**: HTTP Methods where the GraphQL Engine will be attached, by default on **POST** and **GET**.

 ### Use with custom Tartiflette engine